U.S. Route 67 in Arkansas: Mandeville

 Listed on the NRHP as Old US 67, Mandeville, a historic roadway section of US 67 is preserved in Miller County, Arkansas.
 It travels parallel to railroad tracks of the Union Pacific Railroad for 5.5 mi from an intersection with Highway 237, just north of the Texarkana Airport, northeast to Miller County Road 63.
 The southern portion of this road is called Mandeville Road, and is designated Arkansas Highway 296.
 It is eventually redesignated Miller County Road 138, and is an unnamed side road of the current alignment of U.S. Route 67 (US 67) in its northernmost stretch.
 Built in 1929 out of concrete, it is the longest stretch of original pavement on the Old US 67 alignment in Miller County.

 The roadway was listed on the National Register of Historic Places in 2004.

 Future

 Arkansas is upgrading US 67 to Interstate standards from Little Rock to the Missouri state line, and the corridor is slated to become an extension of Interstate 57.
-The freeway currently runs from Little Rock to Walnut Ridge, but it is unknown when and where the freeway north of there to the state line will be constructed.
+The freeway currently runs from Little Rock to Walnut Ridge.
+New freeway is in active planning from Walnut Ridge to Missouri, on a path generally southeast of the current US-67 highway, except where it will pass northwest of Corning ArDOT has announced that construction will begin in 2024 for the short segment that will bypass Corning, and tentatively in 2026 for the segment from the northern Corning interchange to the Missouri state line.
+It is unknown when the remaining segments between Walnut Ridge and Corning will be funded and built.

+On November 7, 2024, the section of U.S. 67 between North Little Rock and Walnut Ridge previously updated to interstate standards was officially designated as Interstate 57 by the Arkansas Department of Transportation.